Bob Colacello

 EO

-When you wrote that book [Holy Terror], what story did you feel like you had to tell?
+When you wrote Holy Terror, what story did you feel you had to tell?

 BC